Is age “just a number?” If you’re wondering whether an age gap could impact your relationship, this is for you.

 Emotional maturity

-In relationships with a large emotional maturity gap, the more mature partner could end up carrying a heavier emotional load in the relationship, leading to exhaustion and potentially a breakup.
+In relationships with a large emotional maturity gap, the more mature partner could end up carrying a heavier emotional load, leading to exhaustion and potentially a breakup.

 Priorities

-“The bigger the gap between partners, the more likely the relationship will struggle with phase-of-life related challenges,” says GinaMarie Guarino, a licensed mental health counselor and founder of PsychPoint.
+“The bigger the gap between partners, the more likely the relationship will struggle with phase-of-life related challenges,” said GinaMarie Guarino, a licensed mental health counselor and founder of PsychPoint.

 She explains that these challenges might include differences in: